 7.3.2 It is not within the club’s remit to provide general and comprehensive funding for individuals who wish to race but the club would welcome the opportunity to provide ‘some’ funding for certain young riders to whom it will make all the difference.
 A small amount should be allocated within the annual budget but with a caveat that it will only be used for expenditure in line with the requirement and reviewed on a case by case basis.
 A similar funding principle would be followed for more senior riders who wish to race, but the funding in those cases would specifically be on a ‘contribution only’ basis and only in very exceptional circumstances.

-7.3.3 A Stipend Payment of £25 (or as determined at an AGM or SGM) will be paid annually to working committee members who have been on the committee for at least 1 year.
+7.3.3 A Stipend Payment of £25 (or as determined at an AGM or SGM) will be paid annually to working Directors and committee members who have been on the committee for at least 1 year.

 7.3.5 Dual signatory on all payments over £300, inc electronic banking.

 7.3.6 The club uses Xero accounting software.
-It is intended that members authorised to access Xero use ‘Dual Factor Authorisation’ to gain access.
+It is intended that members authorised to access Xero also use ‘Dual Factor Authorisation’ to gain access.

 7.4 Accounts for Club Events